zzxwill/odps/intl.en-US/User Guide/SQL/Type conversion.md

 -   Implicit conversions of unsupported types may cause an error.
 -   If a conversion fails during execution, an exception occurs.
 -   MaxCompute automatically performs implicit conversions based on the context environment.
 We recommend that you use CAST to perform an explicit conversion when the types do not match.
 -   Implicit conversion rules are applicable to a specific range of scopes.
 In some scopes, only some rules can take effect.
-For details, see the scopes of implicit conversions.
+For more information, see the scopes of implicit conversions.

 -   **Implicit conversions under relational operators**